Battle Spirits: Saikyou Ginga Ultimate Zero: Characters

-Laila's younger brother and a novice at Battle Spirits.
+Laila's younger brother and a novice at Battle Spirits and is 11 years old.
 Rikuto holds onto the Space Compass, given to him by his grandfather.
-Rikuto looks up to Rei, and after finding out his goal, asks to come with him.
+Rikuto looks up to Rei, and after finding out his goal, asks to come with him as his travelling companion.
 During Rei's battles, he sometimes launches into an explanatory segment called "Rikuto-sensei's Battle Spirits Lecture".
-He is a card collector and owns a number of X-Rares, though is not adept at using them.
+He is a card collector and owns a number of X-Rares, with the KnightHero Swordius-Arthur being one of his favourites, though is not adept at using them.